Osndok/eaglemode/README.md

 to install Eagle Mode for a linux distribution, namely Ubuntu, and only the latest LTS release at this moment.

+## Documentation

+The documentation on this project is in the subdirectory "doc".
+Best is to open the file "doc/html/index.html" in a web browser.

 ## Installation

 The following commands appeared to be working